eliasylee/bomb_tag/README.md

 [github]: https://eliasylee.github.io/bomb_tag/

-Bomb Tag is based on the Bomb Tag level from the game Move or Die.
-The premise of the game is as follows:
+Bomb Tag is made with Javascript and utilizes HTML5/Canvas for rendering the game.
+Based on the Bomb Tag level from the game Move or Die, the premise of the game is as follows:

 ![image of instructions](public/instructions.png)